greenonline/SevenSegmentSL1255/Readme.txt

 Added example for getState() and setState(), GetSetState.ino

-Added use of D0, D1, A0 and A1 pins on Nano to the readme
+Added use of D0, D1, A0 and A1 pins on Nano to the Readme

 Changed digit0 refs (a0-g0) to digit2 (a2-g2), as per data sheet.